CtrlK

 Completeness

-Clearly answers both 'what' (stress-test a product concept by drafting a PR/FAQ then adversarially critiquing it, producing a report with draft, adversarial questions, crack point analysis, and recommendations) and 'when' (explicit trigger phrases and use-case description at the start).
+Clearly answers both 'what' (stress-test a product concept by drafting a PR/FAQ then adversarially critiquing it, producing a report with draft, adversarial questions, crack point analysis, and recommendations) and 'when' (explicit trigger phrases and a general 'when the user wants to stress-test a product concept' clause).

 3 / 3